laurenchen0631/English-Learning/category/common_phrase.md

 	- You scared the daylights out of me, yelling like that.
 - sick at heart 非常不高興 == very unhappy
 	- David was sick at heart about having to leave his family behind.
+- take sb aback 使..大吃一驚
+	- I was a little taken aback at the directness of the question.
+	- The news really took us aback.

 ## Status
 - at the height of 在..的最高峰 == at the most advanced or extreme point of (something)
 	- He was at the height of his fame when he died.